Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 2009

-Independent Director.
-Independent Lead Director since 2021; previously held the role 2010–2014 during the post-bankruptcy years.
+Independent Director; Independent Lead Director since 2021 (previously held the role March 2010–January 2014 during the post-bankruptcy years); also Chair of the Governance Committee.
 Joined the GM board in July 2009 as one of the post-Chapter-11 directors.
-Previously CEO of Alcatel-Lucent (December 2006–September 2008) and earlier Chair and CEO of Lucent Technologies (2002–2006).
-Holds or has held directorships at HP Inc., Hewlett Packard Enterprise (where she served as Lead Director), KKR & Co., and Merck & Co.
+Has served as Chair of the Hewlett Packard Enterprise Company board since 2015 (HPE Lead Director 2014–2015).
+Previously CEO of Alcatel-Lucent (2006–2008) and earlier Chair and CEO of Lucent Technologies (2002–2006).
+Current public-company directorships: HPE (Chair), KKR & Co., and Merck & Co.
 Holds a B.A. from Georgetown University and an Executive MBA from Columbia Business School.

 Wesley G. Bush